Dutch–Safavid relations

-Dutch–Safavid relations refers to the historical interactions between the Dutch Republic and Safavid Iran from the 16th to the 18th century.
+Dutch–Safavid relations were the historical interactions between the Dutch Republic and Safavid Iran from the 16th to the 18th century.

 Political history

 The Dutch had limited knowledge of Iran and its language until the 16th century.
 In 1546, a Persian version of the Torah was printed in Constantinople using the Hebrew alphabet, marking the first time a Persian text had ever appeared in print.
 Drawing on this publication, Franciscus Raphelengius (1539–1597), then a professor at Leiden University, later compiled a small Persian word list.

 The first attempt at comparing Indo-European languages came from Raphelengius, who observed that some Persian and Dutch words sounded like each other.
 Progress stopped at this stage, however, because the older Iranian and Indian languages that would later explain these connections were not discovered until the 19th century.
 Raphelengius' list was modified into a short Persian-Latin dictionary by Joseph Justus Scaliger (1540–1609), another professor from Leiden University.
 It can be regarded as the earliest instance of Persian academic research in Europe, despite not being published.

 Between 1623 and 1759, Iran's foreign trade was largely controlled by the Dutch East India Company (abbreviated VOC).
 Its dominance, however, was continually contested, most notably by the British East India Company.
 With the exception of 1623–1638, the majority of Dutch records related to their contacts with Iran are VOC records from the 17th and 18th centuries.
 Jan Huyghen van Linschoten (1563–1611) played a leading role in spreading knowledge of Iran.
 In 1607, Shah Abbas I sent Zayn al-Din Beg as his ambassador to the Netherlands.
 The Dutch became interested in Iranian silk in 1611, when the English adventurer Anthony Shirley arrived to the Netherlands to foster military and commercial ties between Iran and Europe.

 In 1622, the VOC finally directed its attention to Iran, the same year that the Portuguese were expelled from their Hormuz stronghold by the British East India Company.
 The VOC had previously been delayed by intense commercial rivalry with the Portuguese and British in Southeast Asia.